LazyGatto/custommailcow-ldap/README.md

         * `LDAP_MAILCOW_LDAP_GROUP_FILTER` - LDAP filter to apply, for finding group mail and create aliases, defaults to `(&(objectClass=group)(mail=*))`
         * `LDAP_MAILCOW_LDAP_GROUP_MEMBER_FILTER` - LDAP filter to apply, for finding group member mail for adding into aliases, defaults to `(&(objectClass=person)(mail=*)(distinguishedName={MEMBER_CN}))`, keep `{MEMBER_CN}`, as it will replaced while running the script.

-4. Start additional container: `docker compose up -d LDAP_MAILCOW`
+4. Start additional container: `docker compose up -d ldap-mailcow`
-5. Check logs `docker compose logs LDAP_MAILCOW`
+5. Check logs `docker compose logs ldap-mailcow` (or `docker compose logs --tail=100 ldap-mailcow` to reduce logs output)
 6. Restart dovecot and SOGo if necessary `docker compose restart sogo-mailcow dovecot-mailcow`

 ### User Aliases

-This version has support for user aliases too.
+This version of script has support for user aliases too.
 They needed to be set in Active Directory in `proxyAddresses` attribute.
 Format records in such way: `smtp:username@domain.com` You can add as many aliases as you need for every user.